boujuan/SatSolarIrradiance_estimationFPS/README.md

 #### Files

 - `README.md`: This file provides an overview of the project, usage instructions, configuration details, and dependencies.
+- `analyse_cdf.py`: This script analysis the general structure of a netCDF file for further exploration.
+- `check_sat_grid_trajectory.py`: This script checks and plots the satellite data grid size and compares it to the ship's trajectory hourly to find suitability.
-- `read_data.py`: This script reads NetCDF files from a specified directory, extracts relevant variables (latitude, longitude, time, and short-wave radiation), and visualizes the data.
+- `read_data_sat_animation.py`: This script reads NetCDF files from a specified directory, extracts relevant variables (latitude, longitude, time, and short-wave radiation), and creates an animation of the satellite data with the ship's trajectory on the map.
+- `read_data_ship_animation.py`: This script reads the ship's NetCDF files and extracts the relevant variables (latitude, longitude, time, and short-wave radiation), and creates an animation of the ship's trajectory on the map.
-- `download_satellite_data.py`: This script downloads satellite data from the OSI-SAF website for a specified date range.
+- `webscrap.py`: This script downloads satellite data from the OSI-SAF website for a specified date range.
-- `process_data.py`: This script preprocesses the satellite data, interpolates it to the ship's location and time, calculates the clear sky index, and performs data analysis and visualization.
+- `interpolate_sat.py`: This script interpolates the satellite data to the ship's location and time, generates a CSV file with the interpolated data and plots the interpolated data on a map.
 - Other Python scripts and Jupyter notebooks for specific tasks or exploratory data analysis.

 #### Folders